tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 In comparison to {{?I-D.kazuho-protected-sni}}, wherein DNS Resource Records are signed via a server private key, ESNIKeys have no authenticity or provenance information.
-This means that any attacker which can inject DNS responses or poison DNS caches can supply clients with fake ESNIKeys.
-This is not problematic since, without ESNI, a DNS poisoning attacker can force clients to connect to IP addresses and reveal their SNI in cleartext.
-Alternatively, a DNS-controlling attacker can strip the ESNI data from a response, thereby causing clients to connect without ESNI in the usual way.
-Thus, doing so specifically for ESNI yields no new attack vectors.
+This means that any attacker which can inject DNS responses or poison DNS caches can supply clients with fake ESNIKeys or strip the ESNIKeys from the response.
+However, in the face of an attacker that controls DNS, no SNI encryption scheme can work because the attacker can replace the IP address, thus blocking client connections, or substituting a unique IP address which is 1:1 with the DNS name that was looked up (module DNS wildcards).
+Thus, allowing the ESNIKeys in the clear does not make the situation significantly worse.

+Clearly, DNSSEC (if the client validates and hard fails) is a defense against this form of attack, but DoH/DPRIVE are also defenses against DNS attacks by attackers on the local network, which is a common case where SNI encryption is useful.

 ## Comparison Against Criteria